Sudden death of 'Johnny Hockey' means more hard times for beleaguered Columbus Blue Jackets

 A few other big stars had spent time with the Blue Jackets, but for one reason or another they didn’t work out or didn’t care to hang around.
 Goaltender Sergei Bobrovsky and forward Artemi Panarin were beloved by fans and led Columbus to a playoff sweep of the Tampa Bay Lightning in 2019.
 But they couldn’t get out of town fast enough when their contracts expired.

-Gaudreau, one of the sport’s top players who spent his first eight years in the league with Calgary, certainly seemed different.
-He was excited to play for Columbus and be closer to his family in New Jersey, which for Blue Jackets fans makes his sudden death along with his brother Thursday night in a shattering tragedy even harder to take.
+Gaudreau, one of the sport’s top players who spent his first eight years in the NHL with Calgary, certainly seemed different.
+He was excited to play for Columbus and be closer to his family in New Jersey, which for Blue Jackets fans makes his sudden death along with that of his brother Thursday night a shattering tragedy even harder to take.
 He was just 31.

-Gaudreau and his younger brother died after they were struck by a suspected drunken driver while they were riding bicycles in Oldsman Township, close to their New Jersey hometown.
+Gaudreau and his younger brother died after they were struck by a suspected drunken driver while they were riding bicycles in Oldmans Township, close to their southern New Jersey hometown.
 Their sister’s wedding, scheduled for Friday, was called off.

 “When he first signed, his famous words were, ‘It’s a great place to raise a family.’
 And we were his family,” said Ninell Baker, a Blue Jackets season-ticket holder who also showed up at the downtown arena.
 “The players loved him.
 We all loved him.
 It breaks my heart.
 I don’t even know how to act.”